postaljs/postal.request-response/README.md

 * `replyTopic` - the topic that should be used on the reply.
 This defaults to the `requestId` that is generated for this request.
 * `replyChannel` - the channel name that should be used on the reply.
 This defaults to `postal.request-response`, but you can override it to whatever you like.

 The `request` method returns a promise, which you can call `then` on and pass in success & error handlers.
 The success handler receives the message `data` arg.
-The error handler takes a single JavaScript `Error` argument.
+The error handler takes a single `err` argument.

 ### Enough Talk, Show Me Code
 To make a request, you can do the following: